The Best Tasting Pumpkins to Grow in the Garden

 It could be that you have an apartment or no garden space at all and growing your own pumpkins is a dream…for now.
-Until you have a little space, rest assured that the pumpkins from your local farmers market will be selected for flavor.
+Until you have a little space, rest assured that the pumpkins from your local farmer’s market will be selected for flavor.
+They will be the best pumpkins you can get in your region.
 You can also satisfy your love of cooking and eating pumpkins with a gorgeous pumpkin pot like this one I spotted in Paris.
 You could use it to cook up creamy pumpkin soup with roasted pumpkin seeds.